Jsilasant/DeepQLearning/README.md

 python driver.py

 How to change parameters:
 Parameters exist in Learner in driver.
-You can change the amount of alpha, gamma, and epsilon, and also change the maximum number of episodes
+You can change the amount of alpha(learning_rate), gamma(discount rate), and epsilon(greedy-policy), and also change the maximum number of episodes
     "NUM_EPS = 300 "
     "dqn_agent = Learner(num_actions=env.action_space.n, num_states=env.observation_space.shape[0],